AmarShaik/skills-introduction-to-github/Questions.md

 - **Explain how to manage collaborators**
   Go to repo settings → Manage access → Add/remove users and assign roles/permissions as needed.

 ---
+---
+## Domain 7: Benefits of the GitHub Community

+- **Describe the benefits of the open source community**
+  Encourages collaboration, transparency, and innovation by allowing anyone to contribute, learn, and reuse code.

+- **Describe open source**
+  Open source software is publicly available and can be freely used, modified, and shared by anyone.

+- **Describe GitHub Sponsors**
+  A program that allows developers and organizations to financially support open source contributors.

+- **Describe how GitHub advances open source projects**
+  By providing collaboration tools (issues, PRs), CI/CD integrations, GitHub Sponsors, and project visibility.

+- **Identify how to follow people**
+  Click “Follow” on a user’s profile to receive notifications about their activity and discover projects they interact with.

+- **Explain how to follow organizations**
+  Visit an organization’s page and click “Follow” to get updates on their projects and activity.

+- **Describe the GitHub Marketplace and its purpose**
+  A directory of apps and tools that extend GitHub functionality, such as CI/CD integrations, code quality tools, and project management solutions.

+- **Describe how to apply the benefits of open source**
+  Leverage shared knowledge, collaborate globally, gain visibility, and contribute to community-driven development.

+- **Describe InnerSource**
+  The practice of using open source principles (collaboration, transparency) within a private organization.

+- **Identify the differences between InnerSource and open source**
+  - **InnerSource**: Internal to an organization
+  - **Open Source**: Public and community-driven

+- **Describe forking**
+  Forking creates a personal copy of another user’s repository, allowing experimentation and contributions without affecting the original project.

+- **Describe the components of a discoverable repository**
+  Good README, topics/tags, license, GitHub Pages site, descriptive name, and proper metadata improve visibility.

+- **Describe when to use issue templates**
+  Use issue templates to guide users in submitting consistent and complete bug reports or feature requests.

+- **Describe when to use pull request templates**
+  Use PR templates to ensure contributors follow required steps and include necessary details in their submissions.

+- **Explain how to manage organization settings**
+  Admins can control member roles, repo access, security policies, integrations, and billing from the organization settings.

+- **Describe members, teams, and roles in a GitHub organization**
+  - **Members**: Individual users in the org
+  - **Teams**: Grouped users with shared permissions
+  - **Roles**: Define what actions users can perform (e.g., read, write, admin)

+---